What Russian Women Really Expect from a Man

 What Puts Russian Women Off About Western Men

-Our members speak frankly about what disappoints them in the men's profiles they encounter.
+Our members speak frankly about what disappoints them.
+Every mistake has its simple antidote.

 The Next Step